jtamames/SqueezeMeta/README.md

 ## 6. Working with Oxford MinION and PacBio reads.
 Since version 0.3.0, squeezeM is able to seamlessly work with single-end reads.
 In order to obtain better mappings of MinION and PacBio reads agains the assembly, we advise to use minimap2 for read counting, by including the -map *minimap2-ont* (MinION) or *-map minimap2-pb* (PacBio) flags when calling squeezeM.

-## 7. Setting up the mySQL database.
+## 7. Setting up the MySQL database.
 SqueezeM includes a built in MySQL database that can be queried via a web-based interface, in order to facilitate the exploration of metagenomic results.
 Code and instruction installations can be found at https://github.com/jtamames/SqueezeMdb.

 ## 8. License and third-party software